 On April 17, 2015, the SWRCB issued preliminary conservation standards (targets) for each of the hundreds of water agencies in the state.
 The SWRCB gave final approval to the drought response plan that includes mandatory water use reductions for retail agencies and prohibits specified uses that are deemed to be water wasting.
 Based upon prior water use in 2013 and dry month water use data, per capita, the approved targets require implementation by the designated agencies, including the four water suppliers included in the MSR Study: City of Brisbane/Guadalupe Valley Municipal Improvement District, City of Daly City, California Water Service Company (Town of Colma), and the North Coast County Water District.
-Implementation is currently set to begin June 1, 2015.
+Implementation began June 1, 2015.
 Each agency has been designated a target reduction of eight percent, an amount in the lower range of the tiers of between six to 36 percent.
-Under the draft regulations, each agency is required to report water usage each month and will face the potential of penalties or fines for not achieving the established targets.